Phone

 Please ensure your child brings their PE kit to change into on these days.

 As the weather changes, children may need jogging bottoms if we are outside.
 Children must be able to take out their earings before the lesson and are responsible for looking after these.
-If your child is unable to remove their ear rings, they must come into school with tape on their ears or you can show your child how to apply the tape themselves before the lesson.
+If your child is unable to remove their ear rings, they must not come into school with them in on PE days.

 PE kit: White t-shirt, dark shorts or jogging bottoms, plimsolls or trainers.